jbkuczma/jbkuczma.github.io/README.md

-This was a small project I took while learning HTML5 and CSS3.
-It is a small and simple website that I hope to expand upon in the future as I learn more!
+A simple website I created while teaching myself HTML and CSS.
+In the future I hope to add more content and possibly make it more visually appealing.
+*A known bug that I must fix is the mobile layout.